sahib/misc/the-vibes-that-i-summoned/slides.typ

 #slide[
   #comment(```md
 - To be fair: High suggestion rate might be flawed by the fact that you often let Claude do it's stuff and then use it to revert it.
+Or just produce some one-off prototype output.
 Still frightenly high.
 - If we correlate that with the number of lines generated you can do some basic math that make it unlikely that every line was actually checked.
 - Goal is not too blame everyone, but at some devleopers would have to spend 8 hours a day for a proper review in that speed.